juhanikataja/rahti-slides-wip/markdown/bioweek-rahti.md

 <div class=col>

-* They might have a look and feel of a light weight virtual machine like in Pouta, but they are not virtual machines.
+* They have a look and feel of a light weight virtual machine, but they are not virtual machines
-* Relies on Linux kernel features.
+* Rely on Linux kernel features
-* Standardized container *images*.
+* Standardized container *images*
-    * Build once run everywhere.
+    * Build once run everywhere
-    * But avoid some pitfalls.
-* Only Linux based images.
+* Only Linux based images
-* Standards: Docker, rkt, LXC, Singularity, Intel Clear Containers
+* Standards: Docker, rkt, LXC, Singularity, katacontainers, Intel clear containers
 * **Rahti supports *Docker* images**

 </div>